genexplain/genexplain-api/README.md

     "server":          "<https://example.com>",
     "user":            "<username>",
     "password":        "<password>",
-    "with-parameters": true
+    "withParameters": true
 }
 ```

 The *server* property specifies the URL of the platform server to connect to and consists of protocol
 and hostname.
-The *with-parameters* property is optional.
+The *withParameters* property is optional.
 If omitted or set to *false* the app
 will only produce a list of analysis tools.
 Otherwise a table with application names, their
 parameter names and descriptions is printed out.